COREmanager Documentation

 Block configuration components:

-• name="desktop" — name of the function for which the handler is triggered;
+• name="desktop" — name of the function for which the processing module is triggered;

 • after="yes" — run the script after the main action;

-• proirity="after" — indicates that the handler should run after all standard response modifications.
+• proirity="after" — indicates that the processing module should run after all standard response modifications.
 For example, adding balance node;

-• base="project" — binding to the module (in this case, BILLmanager), rather than to CORE;
+• base="project" — binding to the module (in this case, BILLmanager or Clouden), rather than to CORE;

 Please note: the attribute is called proirity, not priority — this is a feature of COREmanager, retained for compatibility.